TABLE OF CONTENTS

 Elwin and Lily explained that when Grendel had first touched the core fragment from Gloom, he had seen the countless futures that led to despair, which had caused him to start sympathizing with the Black Mage about his dream of creating a world without such pain.
 Because of that, Grendel had gone to see Will, who had recognized that Grendel had touched the core.
 He had noted that Grendel must have felt what he himself had felt, though he had then corrected himself, explaining that Grendel must only feel regret and despair now that the Black Mage was gone.

-Will had added that humankind was now doomed, trapped and relegated to languish from the laws that bound their broken world.
+Will had added that humankind was now doomed - trapped and relegated to languish from the laws that bound their broken world.
 However, Grendel had retorted that broken things could be mended, and that it was no excuse for the Black Mage’s plans, as he would have destroyed everything and everyone.
 He had added that despite everything, humans longed to keep living, which Will had agreed with, though he had replied that to people like himself and Grendel, choosing to live in such a way was shameful, and a fate worse than death.

 Grendel had then told Will that he had seen the future that the Black Mage had chosen, in which he had intended for the Adversary to kill Tana.
-Will had confirmed that it was indeed the future which the Black Mage had intended, to which Grendel had replied that even that future had branched off into several other paths, though Will had claimed that such a thing wasn’t possible.
+Will had confirmed that it was indeed the future that the Black Mage had intended, to which Grendel had replied that even that future had branched off into several other paths, though Will had claimed that such a thing wasn’t possible.
 Grendel had then explained that the Black Mage wasn’t the only Transcendent trying to overthrow the natural order, causing a shocked Will to wonder whether it was the work of Gerand Darmoor.

 Grendel had then asked Will what the Transcendents were, and for what purpose they had been created.
 Will had laughed and replied that someone had once told him that truth was a sweet poison, and that it was sometimes better to avoid it.
 He had added that in that sense, there were no bigger fools than himself and Grendel, as neither of them could give up their insatiable hunger for the truth.
 Will had then taken out another core and given it to Grendel, who, upon touching it, had vanished in a flash, after which the Soot monsters had begun appearing.